People

 Shannon has traveled the world and lived in many climates, cultures and communities.
 She is passionate about gender equity, consent, peace building and truth telling.

-Shannon is an eternal student and has studied faith, philosophy, psychology and occult sciences for over a decade.
+Shannon is a Quaker and an eternal student and has studied faith, philosophy, psychology and occult sciences for over a decade.
 She is truly just curious about all of existence.

 Matt Bell